Disaster Recovery Grants

 Please note: TSAHC does not provide grants directly to individual households.
 If you are in need of home repairs or other housing assistance, we recommend you contact one of our Texas Foundations Fund grantees in your community.
 Click here for a full list of grantees.

-The total available for TSAHC's fiscal year 2023 is $250,000.
-Organizations that are interested in the eligibility criteria and program details can find more information in the guidelines linked below.
+The total amount of funding available in FY2025 is $250,000.
+Organizations that are interested in eligibility criteria and program details can find more information in the Guidelines linked below.

-The application for the 2023 DIsaster Recovery funding can be found by clicking on the button below.
-For information on how to complete the application, click here
+The application for Disaster Recovery funding can be found by clicking on the button below.

 In April 2021, TSAHC awarded $300,000 in grant funding to 15 organizations providing critical home repairs in response to Winter Storm Uri.